kj89/testnet_manuals/nym/README.md

 source $HOME/.bash_profile
 ```

-3. Afterwards you can check you node details by running command
+3. Afterwards you can check your node details by running command
 ```
 nym-mixnode node-details --id $NODENAME
 ```